Sony RX10 Comparison Review

 The Sony Cyber-shot DSC-RX10 is a fixed lens compact camera that was officially introduced in October 2013 and is equipped with an one-inch sensor.
 It offers a resolution of 20 megapixel.

-The Sony RX10 has a Camera Elo of 2149.
+Is the Sony RX10 a good camera?
+The RX10 has a Camera Elo of 2149.
 This rating puts the RX10 among the top 40 percent of all travel zoom compact cameras.
 In terms of its sensor size category (one inch cameras), the RX10 ranks below average.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Fixed lens compact camera|